 Botox® Cosmetic & Dysport®

-All the doctors at Dermatology Associates of Atlanta offer BOTOX® Cosmetic injections that will rid your face of crow’s feet, forehead lines or frown lines.
+All the doctors at Dermatology Associates of Atlanta offer BOTOX® Cosmetic injections that will reduce the appearance of fine lines.
 This has become our most popular cosmetic procedure because it is safe and patients love the results.
-BOTOX® is a powerful medicine used to treat facial expression lines and neck banding as well as down-turned smiles and drooping eyes.
+Botox® uses the powerful medicine botulism to relax facial muscles in order to help treat the appearance of fine lines caused by expression or constant movement.

 Botulism is food poisoning produced by a bacterium.
 BOTOX® is a medicine produced by the same bacteria.
 BOTOX® is not alive but is a protein that weakens and inactivates muscles.
 This is another example where natural products are used for medicinal purposes: fungi produce penicillin, cowpox virus protects against smallpox and foxglove plant produces the “poison” digitalis that millions of patients take daily for heart disease.
 Now with bio-engineering, it is common for bacteria to produce the necessary medicine for a specific disease.

 In 1973, BOTOX® was used as a treatment for patients with crossed eyes.
 By weakening the overactive eye muscles, this medicine provided an alternative to surgery.
 After this “breakthrough,” BOTOX® quickly gained acceptance for other ophthalmologic disorders including nystagmus and blephospasm (involuntary spasm of the eyelids).
 Extensive BOTOX® research repeatedly confirmed a high success rate with minimal side effects using minuscule amounts of this new-found “medicine.”